 Any sort of economic imbalance is stressful on relationships.
 For most couples, a fully integrated financial life is an important part of the solidifying of their marriage.
 Striving for balance in retirement savings promotes feelings of security in the lower-earning spouse.
 How do you think it feels to have someone say, “It is important to me that we save as much money as possible for you.”
 What an amazingly powerful message that sends.

 The practical aspect is also important.
 Every relationship ends, either due to death or divorce, and the lower-income partner often suffers financially.
 More balanced retirement savings decreases the gap between the finances of the two partners.
-While there are some people who are actively trying to make a divorce unbalanced, most are trying to be fair and reasonable.

 Unfortunately, retirement accounts aren’t set up to be integrated.
 They have to belong to an individual, even though you can make someone the beneficiary of your account if you were to die.